karlicoss/bleanser/README.md

 class Normaliser(JsonNormaliser):
-    # here, j is a dict, each file that this gets passed from the CLI call below
+    # here, j is a dict, each file that this gets passed from the CLI call
-    # is pre-processed by the cleanup function
+    # below is pre-processed by the cleanup function
     def cleanup(self, j: Json) -> None:
         delkeys(j, keys={
             'images',
         })

+        return j

 if __name__ == '__main__':